 Any employee, faculty member, or student who becomes aware of someone (e.g. employee, student) who is infected with a notifiable communicable disease are to immediately inform one of the following designated individuals:

 Students:

-Jami Hinshaw, Dean for Student Engagement, (630) 466-5748 or jhinshaw@waubonsee.edu
+Dr. Scott Peska, Assistant Vice President of Student Services and Alumni Relations, (630) 466-2363 or speska@waubonsee.edu

 Employees: